 Take a Screenshot to Save Images from Website Which Are Protected

 iTop Screen Recorder is free and safe to use.
-It features an intuitive interface that helps you to quickly get how to take a screenshot.
+It features an intuitive interface that helps you quickly get how to take a screenshot.
 In the following, let’s get how to save images from website which are protected using iTop Screen Recorder.

 Step 1.
 Free Download iTop Screen Recorder and install the software.